phensley/cldr-engine-website/docs/doc-design-bundles.md

 ```typescript
 schema.GregorianSchema.dateformat.get(bundle, 'medium');

 // [ts] Property 'dateformat' does not exist
 // on type 'CalendarSchema'.
 Did you mean 'dateFormats'?

 schema.GregorianSchema.dateFormats.get(bundle, 'mediumfoo');

 // [ts] Argument of type '"mediumfoo"' is not assignable
 // to parameter of type 'FormatWidthType'.
 ```

-We can fetch all values for a field efficiently:
+We can enhance the field accessors with other helper methods.
+For example, `mapping(bundle): object` lets us fetch all values for a given field efficiently:

 ```typescript
 const values = schema.Gregorian.dateFormats.mapping(bundle);